Skip to Content

 If you look at many vegetable gardens throughout early spring, you are more likely to see black plastic tarps covering the gardens instead of the beautiful flowers you were used to seeing.
 Gardeners often cover these areas of black-eyed Susans and blue wildflowers to deprive them of sunlight and suffocate them.

-If you prefer non-chemical methods of killing weeds, you may find this suffocating process interesting.
+You may find this suffocating process interesting if you prefer non-chemical methods of killing weeds.
 Although Europeans initiated the use of this method, it has been accepted globally.

 The Principle Of Suffocating Weeds